IncDrops/PollitGo/README.md

     1. In your Stripe Dashboard (Developers > API keys), create a **new restricted API key**.
 Name it (e.g., "Firebase PollitGo Extension") and grant it only the permissions required by the extension (refer to the official Stripe Firebase extension documentation for the exact list of permissions).
     2. Copy the generated restricted key (e.g., `rk_test_...`).
     3. Back in the Firebase Extension configuration UI, for the "Stripe API key with restricted access" field:
-        *   **If the UI is direct:** Clear any existing content in the input field.
+        *   **If the UI is direct (one input field before "Create secret" button):** Clear any existing content.
 Paste your `rk_test_...` key directly into this field.
 Then, click the **"Create secret"** button next to it.
-The field should then update to show a *name* for the secret.
+The field should then update to show a *name* for the secret (this name might be auto-generated or one you typed if the UI was sticky).
 Note this name.
         *   **If the UI shows a pop-up after clicking "Create secret":** In the pop-up, provide a "Secret name" (e.g., `STRIPE_EXTENSION_API_KEY`) and paste your `rk_test_...` key into the "Secret value" field.
 Create the secret.
 Then, back on the extension page, select this newly created secret name from the dropdown.
     4.  **Verification (Important):** After starting the extension install/update, go to Google Cloud Console -> Security -> Secret Manager.
 Find the secret by the name that the extension configuration is now referencing.
 View its latest version and **confirm the stored value is your correct `rk_test_...` Stripe API key.** If it's incorrect, add a new version to that secret with the correct key value.
+*   **Events to listen for (during extension configuration):**
+    *   **Essential for payments/pledges/tips:** `checkout.session.completed`
+    *   **Recommended for customer sync:** `customer.created`, `customer.updated`
+    *   **Optional (if managing predefined products/prices in Stripe that your app uses):** `product.created`, `product.updated`, `product.deleted`, `price.created`, `price.updated`, `price.deleted`.
+If your tips/pledges are always dynamically priced, these product/price sync events are less critical for payment processing by the extension.
 *   **Stripe webhook secret:** This secret is used by the *extension's own webhook endpoint* to verify events from Stripe.
-    1.  **Install/Update the Extension First:** You typically complete the initial installation or update of the extension *without* this webhook secret if it's the very first setup.
+    1.  **Install/Update the Extension First:** You typically complete the initial installation or update of the extension.
+Some parts of the webhook setup might require the extension to be at least partially installed to provide its URL.
     2.  **Get the Extension's Webhook URL:**
         *   After the extension is installed/updated, go to its configuration page in the Firebase Console (Firebase Console > Extensions > Manage your Stripe extension).
         *   The extension will display its unique **Webhook URL** (e.g., `https://<region>-<project-id>.cloudfunctions.net/ext-stripe-payments-events`).
 Copy this URL.
     3.  **Create Endpoint in Stripe:**
         *   In your Stripe Dashboard (Developers > Webhooks), click **"+ Add endpoint"**.
-        *   Paste the Webhook URL from Firebase into the "Endpoint URL" field.
+        *   **Endpoint URL field:** Paste the Webhook URL you copied from the Firebase extension details page here.
+        *   **Description (Optional):** Add a description like "PollitGo Firebase Extension".
-        *   For "Listen to events", select the events the extension is configured to handle (e.g., `checkout.session.completed`, `customer.created`, `customer.updated`).
-If unsure, start with "Listen to all events" and refine later, or refer to the extension's documentation for recommended events.
+        *   **Listen to events:** Click "Select events" and choose the events the extension is configured to handle (e.g., `checkout.session.completed`, `customer.created`, `customer.updated`).
+You chose these during the extension's event configuration step.
         *   Click "Add endpoint".
     4.  **Get the Signing Secret from Stripe:**
         *   After adding the endpoint, Stripe will display its details.
 Find and copy the **"Signing secret"** (starts with `whsec_...`).
+Click to reveal it if needed.
     5.  **Reconfigure the Extension in Firebase:**
         *   Go back to the Firebase Console and **reconfigure** the Stripe extension.
         *   For the "Stripe webhook secret" field, click the **"Create secret"** button.